 Transcribe and editing Mark Twain’s letters; TEI XML markup of digital surrogates of University of California Press scholarly editions; relational database management.

 Associate Editor (2012–present); Editorial intern (August 2006–May 2008); Contributing Scholar (September 2008–September 2012): Melville’s Marginalia Online <melvillesmarginalia.org>.

 Logged data for a catalog of books owned and borrowed by Melville; edited, formatted, and proofed text and marginalia; performed library research; edited digital editions.

-Riga Technical University, Faculty of E-Learning and Applied Linguistics, as Visiting Professor (2019–present)
+Riga Technical University, Faculty of E-Learning and Applied Linguistics, as Visiting Professor (2019–2020)

 Introduction to Digital Humanities (MA seminar, schedule for spring 2020).